 Epigenetic silencing of AXIN2 in MSI colon cancer was reported in 2006 .
 However, aberrant methylation of AXIN2 in SSA has not been previously reported.
 In addition, we identified an apparent increase in methylation alterations of AXIN2 from SSAs to MSI carcinomas, suggesting that its expression deregulation by methylation associates with the serrated adenoma-MSI cancer pathway.

-reported progressive methylation of several genes during the serrated pathway.
+The hierarchical tree identified three clusters according to methylation profiles, MSI, SSAs epigenetically close to MSI and SSAs far from MSI.
+The expression levels of AXIN2 in these three groups associated with the levels of methylation of AXIN2 in each group, respectively (Figure 3).
+Our results suggest that expanding of methylation in the promoter region of AXIN2 in SSAs lead to the suppression of the AXIN2 gene expression gradually, which contributes to a stepwise acquisition of the epigenetic features seen in MSI colon cancer.
+Koinuma et al. reported that overexpression of AXIN2, either by treatment with 5′-azacytidine or by transfection with AXIN2 cDNA, resulted in rapid cell death in a MSI CRC cell line, which supports the functional significance of AXIN2 changes in methylation and expression in our study.
+Dong et al. reported progressive methylation of several genes during the serrated pathway.
 In contrast with the epigenetic silencing of AXIN2 in MSI colon cancer, up-regulation of AXIN2 mRNA was reported in MSS cancers.
 Indeed, in our study, AXIN2 was frequently hypomethylated in MSS cancers, suggesting that the epigenetic change of AXIN2 specifically associates with the MSI pathway for colon cancer.
 The fact that down-regulation is not always accompanied by methylation (Figure 3) shows that additional mechanisms may be at play to inactivate the suppressor function of the AXIN2 protein.
 For instance, frameshift mutations of AXIN2 in MSI colon cancers may be one such additional mechanism [49, 53, 54].

 The epigenetic influence on MSI manifestation is shown by the hypermethylation and silencing of MLH1.
 High level of hypermethylation has been also associated with MSI cancers [19, 56], and also in SSAs [9, 13, 15, 16, 24–26, 57, 58].
 However, MLH1 methylation was not detectable in SSAs in contrast with the common presence observed in MSI cancers.
 This shows that the epigenetic silencing of MLH1 is not involved in SSA development where it must occur sometime during the adenoma expansion.
 But silencing of MLH1 then appears to drive the adenoma cells towards the carcinoma state by the generation of many subsequent mutations.
 The difference in age between the patients with SSAs and MSI carcinomas also supports this suggestion, implying a necessary additional step after SSA development for the accumulation of oncogenic mutations responsible for the carcinoma transition.

 AXIN2 aberrant methylation appears to occur during adenoma growth like MLH1 methylation.
 The assumption here is that no methylation of MLH1 is found at the SSA stage because once it occurs it may lead to the carcinoma transition in the absence of further clonal expansion, since mutator genes do not alter the growth properties of the cells.
 The association observed between aberrant methylation and down-regulation with small size SSAs without crypt branching could be interpreted assuming that the occurrence of MLH1 methylation may speed the transition to carcinoma in the absence of a need for further expansion of the adenoma.